Recely Bluff

 Recely Bluff is a snow and rock bluff on the northeast slope of Mount Siple on Siple Island.
 The bluff is 7 nautical miles (13 km) northeast of the summit of the mountain.
-It is mapped by United States Geological Survey (USGS) from surveys and U.S. Navy aerial photography, 1959–65.
-It was named by Advisory Committee on Antarctic Names (US-ACAN) for Frank J. Recely, Jr., United States Antarctic Research Program (USARP) ionospheric physicist at Byrd Station in 1965.
+It is mapped by the United States Geological Survey (USGS) from surveys and U.S. Navy aerial photography, 1959–65.
+It was named by the Advisory Committee on Antarctic Names (US-ACAN) for Frank J. Recely, Jr., a United States Antarctic Research Program (USARP) ionospheric physicist at Byrd Station in 1965.